mo-sari/React_Django-Testing-/readme.md

 - add database configurations to the django app. docker-compose up docker exec -it <container_name> /bin/bash ==> to run a command in a container(migrations)

+once again(this order is for the times you don't have core and starting form dockerfile, compose and requirements) docker-compose build docker-compose run --rm app django-admin startproject core .
+- add database configurations to the django app. docker-compose up docker exec -it django-container /bin/bash ===> (this command you should run in powershell) inside the container run the migrations, create another app, copy redis and celery configurations